jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 -----------------------------------
 The folder structure of your project is a bit more pleasant to explore in your IDE.
 Let's see what we've got.

 * *pom.xml* In the root of the project directory you'll see pom.xml.
 This tells Maven everything it needs to know about your project.
 Remember those settings you specified when you created the project from the archetype?
 You can make changes to those settings here.
-For example, version 2.2.0 of the archetype assumes you are working with Alfresco Community Edition 5.1.e.
+For example, version 3.0.0 of the archetype assumes you are working with Alfresco Community Edition 5.2.e.
 If you wanted to work with a different version, you would simply change those properties and then tell Maven to update and it will take care of the rest.

 * *src/main/java* This is where you should create your own packages to organize your Java code.
 Things like custom action executer classes, custom behaviors, Java-based controllers for web scripts go here.
 If you don't know what those are, don't worry, there are tutorials available [here](http://ecmarchitect.com/alfresco-developer-series).
 These files will ultimately be placed in a JAR.
 When the AMP is installed into the Alfresco WAR, the JAR will be placed under WEB-INF/lib.

 * *src/test* Everything under src/test is about running unit tests.
 The unit tests themselves go in src/test/java.
 Any resources those classes need go in src/test/resources.
 In src/test/properties/local you'll see an alfresco-global.properties file.
 If you are already know something about Alfresco you know that this is used to configure Alfresco.
 In this case, it is only used when running the embedded Alfresco server for testing purposes.

+* *src/main/assembly* Everything in this directory tells Maven how to construct an AMP file.

-* *src/main/amp* Everything else goes somewhere in this part of the project.
+* *src/main/resources* Everything else goes somewhere in this part of the project.
 The structure of an AMP is well-documented so I don't want to duplicate that here.
 Let me just point out the highlights:

-    * The module.properties file tells Alfresco what it needs to know about this AMP such as its ID, version, the minimum and maximum version of Alfresco required to run the AMP, and any other AMPs on which this one depends.
-    * The config/alfresco/module/someco-mvn-tutorial-repo directory is the heart of the AMP.
+    * The alfresco/module/someco-mvn-tutorial-repo directory is the heart of the AMP.
 This is where you place Spring config XML files, content model XML files, and user interface configuration.
 As you'll see in later tutorials, I prefer separate sub-directories for each of these things.
-    * If your module includes web scripts or workflows, those don't reside under the module directory.
-Instead, those would go under config/alfresco/extension/templates/webscripts and config/alfresco/extension/workflows.
+    * If your module includes web scripts, those don't reside under the module directory.
+Instead, those go under alfresco/extension/templates/webscripts.
     * Your module may include client-side resources that need to be deployed to the root of the web application.
-Those go in src/main/amp/web in directories such as css, jsp, scripts, and images.
+Those go in META-INF/resources in directories such as css, jsp, scripts, and images.

 You should check this entire project into source code control.
 You will want to configure your source code control client to ignore the target directory and the alf_data_dev directory.